Nan Z. Da 笪章难

 My first book, Intransitive Encounter (forthcoming from Columbia University Press) uses Sino-US “exchanges” from an earlier era to name a cross-culturalism that is self-contained, that uses itself up in the moment and that, out of no ill will or bad faith, has no mappable afterlife or program of exchange attached.
 It extracts this intransitivity in various forms and guises from the writings of an unusual cast of characters from nineteenth-century China and the US.
 The sequel to this monograph, a work-in-progress called “Untracking Devices,” uses world literary theory and literary criticism to develop an alternative, antipositivist sociology of literature for a modern world governed by communicative distanciation, non-verifiability, and incalculable harm.
 “Untracking Devices” will draw from a wide range of primary literature including texts from the English and American canon, the writings of Jorge Luis Borges, and selections from Chinese poetics and philosophy.

-I am also working on a memoir / piece of experimental literary criticism, tentatively titled An Altering Speech, that meditates on the psychic fallout of China’s Cultural Revolution and the violence of immigrant girlhood through readings of Western literature and art.
+I am also working on a memoir that doubles as a piece of experimental literary criticism.
+Tentatively titled An Altering Speech, it meditates on the psychic fallout of China’s Cultural Revolution and the violence of immigrant girlhood through readings of Western literature and art.